adlnet/xAPI-Spec/xAPI.md

 ###### Requirements

+* The LRS MUST reject any statement if conditions corresponding to those described in the [Error Codes](#errorcodes) section occur.

+* The LRS MUST reject a batch of statements if any statement within that batch is rejected.

 * The LRS MUST reject with ```HTTP 400 Bad Request``` status any request to any of these APIs that use any parameters which the LRS does not recognize ( __Note:__
 LRSs may recognize and act on parameters not in this specification).